vishalrider237/Student-Managment-System/README.md

 # CRUD_Application_Node
-In this project, I have created node CRUD application with express and mongodb.
+In this project, I have created nodejs CRUD application with express and mongodb.

 #### To Run this project Clone it and install modules using
 ```